-Rabia Chaudry is an attorney, a Jennings Randolph Senior Fellow at the US Institute of Peace, an International Security Fellow at New America, co-host and co-producer of the popular podcast Undisclosed which examines wrongful convictions, and author of the New York Times Bestselling book Adnan’s Story.
-She practiced federal immigration and civil rights law for over a decade and has been the public advocate for Adnan Syed, the wrongfully convicted man at the center of the hit podcast Serial, for seventeen years.
-She is a frequent public speaker and writer on extremism, religion, criminal justice, and published a widely-read piece in Time magazine on her Fellowship with the Shalom Hartman Institute.
+Rabia Chaudry is an attorney, a 2016 Jennings Randolph Senior Fellow at the US Institute of Peace, an International Security Fellow at New America, co-host and co-producer of the popular podcast Undisclosed, which examines wrongful convictions, and author of the New York Times bestselling book Adnan’s Story.
+She is the Founder of the Safe Nation Collaborative, a training firm for countering violent extremism.
+She practiced federal immigration and civil rights law for over a decade, and has been the public advocate for Adnan Syed, the convicted man at the center of the hit podcast Serial, for seventeen years.
+She is a frequent public speaker and writer on extremism, religion, and criminal justice, and has published a widely-read piece in Time magazine on her fellowship with the Shalom Hartman Institute.

 Senator Norm ColemanSenator Norm Coleman

-Served as a U.S. Senator from Minnesota from 2003 until 2009.
-Before becoming a Senator, he was Mayor of Saint Paul, Minnesota (1994–2002).
-Previously a member of the Democratic-Farmer-Labor Party (DFL), Coleman became a Republican in 1996.
-In April 2011, he joined Hogan Lovells, an international legal practice, as senior government advisor in their Washington D.C. office.
+Senator Norman Coleman served as a U.S. Senator from Minnesota from 2003 until 2009.
+Before entering the Senate he was Mayor of Saint Paul, Minnesota.
+Previously a member of the Democratic-Farmer-Labor Party, Coleman became a Republican in 1996.
+In April 2011, he joined Hogan Lovells US LLP, an international legal practice, as senior government advisor in its Washington, D.C. office.
 Coleman is also on the National Advisory Council for the U.S. Global Leadership Coalition, a bipartisan committee that promotes international engagement.

 Steven H. CollisSteven H. Collis

-Steven H. Collis has been Chairman of the Board of AmerisourceBergen Corporation, one of the largest wholesale pharmaceutical distribution companies in the world, since March 2016 and President and Chief Executive Officer since July 2011.
-He was Executive Vice President and President of AmerisourceBergen Specialty Group from September 2007 to September 2009 and was Senior Vice President of AmerisourceBergen and President of AmerisourceBergen Specialty Group from August 2001 to September 2007.
+Steven H. Collis is Chairman of the Board, President, and Chief Executive Officer of AmerisourceBergen Corporation, one of the largest wholesale pharmaceutical distribution companies in the world.
+He previously served as Executive Vice President and President of AmerisourceBergen Specialty Group, and was Senior Vice President of AmerisourceBergen and President of AmerisourceBergen Specialty Group.

 Rabbi Joshua M. DavidsonRabbi Joshua M. Davidson